soklet/soklet/README.md

 Soklet will warn you if it detects either of these conditions.

-## java.util.Logging
+## java.util.logging

-Soklet uses ```java.util.Logging``` internally.
+Soklet uses ```java.util.logging``` internally.
 The usual way to hook into this is with [SLF4J](http://slf4j.org), which can funnel all the different logging mechanisms in your app through a single one, normally [Logback](http://logback.qos.ch).
 Your Maven configuration might look like this:

 ```xml
 <dependency>